 New officials were placed in charge of the telegraph and post offices.
 All letters were opened and read, and

 every telegram was scrutinized.
 Secret police were everywhere.
 People were ordered to stay at home in the evening.
-The enemies of the Faith were jubliant.
+The enemies of the Faith were jubilant.

 The Master remained alone.
 He even asked the friends to leave ‘Akká and to disperse in different directions.
 Danger threatened Him from all sides, yet He retained His tranquillity and fortitude.
 He began to repair the house in which He lived and to plant grape vines in His small garden.